pythonsingapore/pugs-org-sg/content/2014-Jun-PyConSG-thank-you.md

 committee for all their hard work in the past year to make this conference a reality.
 In the coming weeks, we will be holding a meeting to elect the organizing committee for PyCon SG 2015.
-If you are interested in joining the PyCon 2015 committee, you may let know on the feedback form above.
+If you are interested in joining the PyCon 2015 committee, you may let us know on the feedback form above.

 Sincerely,
 Victor Neo

 Chairman, PyCon Singapore 2014